List of The Inbetweeners characters: Kevin Sutherland

 Kevin is Neil's easy-going and mild-mannered father, who is often the subject of rumours of his alleged closet homosexuality.
 He vehemently denies this, despite the boys (bar Neil) and their parents assuming he is gay, with Will drunkenly calling him a "bumder" ("a cross between a 'bummer' and a 'bender'") to his face.
 Despite the frequent accusations, there is no clear evidence (either to the audience or the characters) that Kevin is gay.
 Aside from this, Kevin is patient and understanding, laughing about Will and Simon's truancy and drunk behaviour with their parents and trying his best to help Neil do well at school.

 Neil's mum

 Neil's mother is mentioned several times throughout the show.
 She is divorced from Neil's father, Kevin.
-Neil claims that she was in a "difficult place".
+Neil claims that she was in a "difficult place" ("in bed with your dad, who is a bender", as the other boys immediately scoff).
 She has since dated a man similar to Kevin, leading Neil to believe that she has a type.
 She bought Neil a motorbike for his eighteenth birthday, which Jay crashed shortly afterwards.
 She is the only parent among the four boys who does not appear in the series or the films.